-Check the box if the decedent elected under I.R.C. §2523(f) to include gifts of qualified terminable interest property as gifts to his or her spouse for which a marital deduction was claimed under I.R.C. §2523.
+Check the box if the decedent elected under IRC §2523(f) to include gifts of qualified terminable interest property (QTIP) as gifts to his or her spouse for which a marital deduction was claimed under IRC §2523.
 Enter the item numbers from Schedule A (NT) of the gifts for which an election was made in the space provided.

-Check the box if the decedent elected under I.R.C. §2523(f)(6) not to treat as qualified terminable interest property any joint and survivor annuity where only the decedent and his or her spouse have the right to receive payments before the death of the last to die.
+Check the box if the decedent elected under IRC §2523(f)(6) not to treat as QTIP any joint and survivor annuity where only the decedent and his or her spouse have the right to receive payments before the death of the last to die.
 Enter the item numbers from Schedule A (NT) for the annuity(ies) for which an election was made in the space provided.

-Any annuities entered in the space provided on Line 13 may not be entered on Schedule A (NT), Line 8.
-Any annuities not listed in the space provided on Line 13 must be entered on Schedule A (NT), Line 4.
-If there is more than one joint and survivor annuity, the election under I.R.C. §2523(f)(6) may but is not required to cover all of them.
-Once made, the election is irrevocable.
+Any annuities entered on Line 13 may not be entered on Schedule A (NT), Line 8.
+Any annuities not listed on Line 13 must be entered on Schedule A (NT), Line 4.
+If there is more than one joint and survivor annuity, the election under IRC §2523(f)(6) may, but is not required, to cover all of them.
+Once the election is made, it is irrevocable.